 But I understand it.

-I understand the people who are, I respect it, it's their business.
+I understand the people who are.

-But I don't take a position here based on is it going to help somebody fundraise, or is it going to help somebody get primaried out or any of that?
+But I don't take a position here based on is it going to help somebody fundraise or is it going to help somebody get primaried out or any of that?

 The defund effort to me happened to be attractive because it was led finally by somebody who could articulate conservatism.